 We periodically survey our members to assess their overall financial standing and future needs.
-Our 2023 Annual Member Survey found that 14% of our retired member survey respondents work for pay.
-These members work primarily to stay mentally active, to pay for necessary living expenses and to earn extra travel and entertainment income.
+Our 2024 Annual Member Survey found that 15% of our retired member survey respondents work for pay.
+These members work primarily to stay mentally active, to pay for necessary living expenses, and to earn extra travel and entertainment income.

-Of the 14% of retired member survey respondents who stated they are working in retirement, 35% are working in private-sector employment, including self-employment.
+Of the 15% of retired member survey respondents who stated they're working in retirement, 37% work in CalSTRS-covered employment and 27% work in private-sector employment, including self-employment.